 Women’s Vans Sk8-Hi vs Nike Air Max 1 Sizing

-***I took over 20 Vans sizing photos for these Vans Sk8-Hi shoes.
+***I took over 20 sizing photos for these Sk8-Hi shoes.
 Click here to view the rest of my Vans Sk8-Hi sizing photos for women.

 Vans UltraRange EXO fits true to size.

-For example, here is my Vans UltraRange EXO compared to Vans Old Skool sizing:
+For example, here is my UltraRange EXO compared to Old Skool sizing:

-And here is my Vans UltraRange EXO compared to Vans Slip-On sizing:
+And here is my UltraRange EXO compared to Vans Slip-On sizing:

 Vans UltraRange EXO Sizing Photos for Men